Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 (default method), and select 10 control pixels for each impact pixel with replacement (a control pixel can be paired with several impact pixels).
-This step can be performed interactively by setting the parameter , which will display matching results and plots after which the matching can be accepted or rejected.
+This step can be performed interactively by setting the parameter `eval=TRUE`, which will display matching results and plots after which the matching can be accepted or rejected.

 ``` r
 matchingLayers <- list(dem, landcover, roadsDist, avgtrend_before)